Varunmargam/My_Blogs/clkw2rt15000909mb2a3l8ocm.md

 # 📍Docker Components

-1. **Docker Image**: A Docker Image is like a Screenshot of an application where it contains all the necessary dependencies, libraries, code, and files to run the application.
+1. **Docker Image**: A Docker Image is like a Screenshot of an application that contains all the necessary dependencies, libraries, code, and files to run the application.
 It can run the application with a single command and can be easily shared and run on any computer that has Docker.
 It is a lightweight portable package.
 Docker images are the blueprints for creating Docker containers.
 A docker image is a repository in a Registry.

 2. **Docker Container**: It is a box that provides an isolated executable environment for Docker images to run.
 It is a lightweight environment created from the running instance of the Docker image.
 When you run a Docker container, it becomes an active process with its own isolated filesystem, network, and process space.
 Containers leverage the host operating system's kernel, making them faster and more efficient compared to traditional virtual machines.